awstooling/aws-state-check/README.md

 # AWS State Check

 ## What?
 This is a CLI tool that uses the AWS API to check the state of AWS.
-Overtime the intention is to add more commands, currently the only command is [validate-ecs-deployment](cmd/validate_ecs_deployment.go)
+Over time the intention is to add more commands; currently the only command is [validate-ecs-deployment](cmd/validate_ecs_deployment.go)

 ### Validate ECS Deployment
-In a nutshell this command will poll AWS API until it can verify the deployment was successful or times out.
+In a nutshell this command will poll AWS API until it can verify that a deployment was successful or times out.
 A successful verification results in exit code zero, all other results exit code 1.

 This command is coded to work for the first two uses I have, if you are lucky your use case will be a match, otherwise PR's welcome.